HISTORY OF VACCINES: WHAT THIS MEANS FOR CORONAVIRUS

 However, biotech companies Pfizer and Moderna, based on partnership with German biotech firm BioNTech, have announced promising vaccine candidates with greater than 90% effectiveness, but neither completed Phase III testing nor undergone peer reviews.

 Either company may file with the FDA for an Emergency Use Authorization (EUA), which short-circuits the usual strict requirements for vaccine trials and lowers the bar for approval.
 Today Pfizer and BioNTech announced their intention to do that.
+Soon others will do the same.
 Even after FDA approval, there are manufacturing, distribution, and deployment phases.

-So far in the US, there have been over 11 million cases and over a quarter of a million reported deaths.
-But there is hope.
+So far in the US, there have been over 12 million cases and over a quarter of a million reported deaths.
+But there is hope, as I describe in my next article.

 Bill Petro, your friendly neighborhood historian